dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ---
-title: Switch from dbt Core to dbt Cloud - Getting started
+title: Move from dbt Core to dbt Cloud - Getting started
 id: core-to-cloud-1
-description: "Learn how to Switch from dbt Core to dbt Cloud and what you need to get started."
+description: "Learn how to move from dbt Core to dbt Cloud and what you need to get started."
-hoverSnippet: "Use this guide to learn how to switch from dbt Core to dbt Cloud."
+hoverSnippet: "Use this guide to learn how to move from dbt Core to dbt Cloud."
 icon: 'guides'
 hide_table_of_contents: true
 tags: ['Migration','dbt Core','dbt Cloud']